Optimising Images for the Web: A Guide for Designers

 Why Image Optimisation Matters

-Before knowing how to optimise images, Let's see why optimising the images for the web is essential.
+Before knowing how to optimise images, let's see why optimising images for the web is essential.
 There are several reasons to optimise your images:

-Faster load times: Images with large sizes could slow down your website, leading to poor user experience.
-Optimising photos will reduce the file size and improves load time.
+Faster load times: Images with large sizes could slow down your website, leading to a poor user experience.
+Optimising photos will reduce the file size and improve load time.

 Better SEO: Google considers page speed when ranking websites.
 Optimising your images can improve your page speed and search engine rankings.

-Improved user experience: Users are likelier to stay on your website if it loads quickly and smoothly.
+Improved user experience: Users are more likely to stay on your website if it loads quickly and smoothly.
 Optimising your images can improve user experience and keep visitors on your site longer.

 Understanding Image Formats: Image formats determine the quality and size of the images; three main image formats are used on the web: JPEG, PNG, and GIF.

 - PNG: PNG (Portable Network Graphics) is one of the most popular image formats used on the web.
 This image format is best for images like logos and icons.
-Typically these files are larger than JPEG format files, but it offers better quality and compression.
+Typically, these files are larger than JPEG format files, but they offer better quality and compression.

 - GIF: GIF (Graphics Interchange Format) is an older image format, and it's being used on the web.
 It's best suited for simple images with few colours, such as animations and logos.
 GIF files are small and support animation, making them ideal for web use.